beniyey/Havana-vacations/README.md

 ![Havana-logo](https://user-images.githubusercontent.com/77046928/179751866-504cdc5f-840d-4c41-8cfe-2fc18d3d5a8f.png)

 ## Note
--if you go to the heroku hosting please a spool up of 20-30 seconds.
+if you go to the heroku hosting please allow a spool up of 20-30 seconds.

 ## Following and seenig vacations.
 Havana is a full stack project created with multiple web technologies